mmagnuski/eegDb/docs/README.md

 ### What is it all about?
 **`eegDb`** is an egglab plugin that eases up managing preprocessing routines.
 It allows to create project databases for reproducible eeg preprocessing with eeglab.

-:construction:
-The project is currently under construction, the documentation is upcoming
-:construction:

 ### Installation
 [See installation instructions](docs/Installation.md)